-Figure 6: Profiles 12 and 11 along traces shown in Figs. 1 and 2 across the greater Alpine area, Adria and the Apennines: (A) Profile from the Variscan Belt across the Eastern Alps to the northern Apennines and the Ligurian Basin.
-The European slab beneath the Alps is detached, whereas the Adriatic slab beneath the Apennines hangs subvertically and is partly overturned (see text); (B) Profile from the Central Western Carpathians across Pannonian Basin, northern Dinarides, Adriatic plate, Central Apennines to the Tyrrhenian Sea.
-The European lithosphere is completely delaminated, the Adriatic slab beneath the Dinarides is almost absent and the Adriatic slab beneath the Apennines is detached from a remnant of the Adriatic lithosphere beneath the Adriatic Sea.
-See legend of Fig. 3 for further explanations.
-Alpine faults and related structures (labeled red): NAF - North Alpine Front, SAF - Southern Alps Front; PFS - Periadriatic Fault System, SEMP - Salzach-Ennstal-Mariazell-Puch Fault, MHF - Mid-Hungarian Fault Zone, CF - Carpathian Front, DF - Dinaric Front, AF - Apennine Front.
+Figure 6.
+Profiles 12 and 11 along traces shown in Figs. 1 and 2 across the greater Alpine area, Adria and the Apennines. (a) Profile from the Variscan Belt across the eastern Alps to the Northern Apennines and the Ligurian Basin.
+The European slab beneath the Alps is detached, whereas the Adriatic slab beneath the Apennines hangs subvertically and is partly overturned (see text). (b) Profile from the Central Western Carpathians across Partin and Basin, northern Dinarides, Adriatic plate, Central Apennines to the Tyrrhenian Sea.
+The European lithosphere is completely delaminated, the Adriatic slab beneath the Dinarides is almost absent, and the Adriatic slab beneath the Apennines is detached from a remnant of the Adriatic lithosphere beneath the Adriatic Sea.
+See caption of Fig. 3 for further explanations.
+Alpine faults and related structures (labelled red): NAF - Northern Alpine Front; SAF - Southern Alpine Front; PFS - Periadriatic Fault System; SEMP - Salzach-Ennstal-Mariazell-Puch Fault; MHF - Mid-Hungarian Fault Zone; CF - Carpathian Front; DF - Dinaric Front; AF - Apennine Front.